shadawck/awesome-cli-frameworks/README.md

 - [Cleo](https://github.com/python-poetry/cleo) : Cleo allows you to create beautiful and testable command-line interfaces.

+- [Clize](https://github.com/epsy/clize) : An argument parser for Python.
+You can use Clize as an alternative to argparse if you want an even easier way to create command-line interfaces.

 - [Docopt](https://github.com/docopt/docopt) / [Docopt-NG](https://github.com/jazzband/docopt-ng) : Pythonic command line arguments parser, that will make you smile. docopt parses command-line arguments based on a help message.
 Don't write parser code: a good help message already has all the necessary information in it.

 - [jsonargparse](https://jsonargparse.readthedocs.io/) : Implement minimal boilerplate CLIs derived from type hints and parse from command line, config files and environment variables.

+- [Plac](https://github.com/ialbert/plac) : Generate command line parameters from function signatures.

 - [Python-Fire](https://github.com/google/python-fire) : Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.